If you’re looking to improve your golf game, one of the most critical pieces of equipment you can buy is a putter.

 If the clubhead moves straight back and forth, you have a straight backstroke, and if the clubhead moves mostly straight up and down, you have a straight-through stroke.

-Once you’ve determined your putting stroke type, it’s time to select the type of club head that will work best for you.
+Once you’ve determined your putting stroke style, it’s time to select the class of club head that will work best for you.
 If you have an arcing stroke, you’ll want a clubhead with more loft, like the Taylormade Spider Tour.

 If you have a straight backstroke, you’ll want a clubhead with less loft, like the TaylorMade Rossa Monza Corse.
 And if you have a straight-through stroke, you’ll want a clubhead with no loft, like the TaylorMade Spider Limited.